NeuroTechX/ntx_slack_archive/general.md

  >Hi everybody, I was wondering if anybody knows of some event/summer school/something where to learn something more on neuroscience or anything related to BCI.
 I applied for a summer school in machine learning in Lisbon, waiting to see if they accept me, so I was thinking to something similar.
 I have a degree in IT and currently doing a master in Software Engineering, so unfortunately something where the requirements are not too high (btw I am in Europe)

+4/9/2017 3:45 PM

+ **andreacoravos** :

+ >francescacoo harvard's intro to neuroscience mooc is supposed to be good <https://www.mcb80x.org/faq>